DwarfTelescopeUsers/DwarfTest_C_Sharp/README.md

 # DwarfTest_C_Sharp
-A C# framework for connecting to, and communicating with, the Dawrf 2 Telescope
+A C# framework for connecting to, and communicating with, the Dwarf 2 Telescope